bostick/tabit-file-format/description/tabit-file-format-description.md

 ## Overview

-This document describes the format for .tbt files that are opened and saved by TabIt, a Windows application that is described in its [website](http://www.tabit.net) as
+This document describes the format for .tbt files that are opened and saved by TabIt, a Windows application that is described on its [website](http://www.tabit.net) as

 > a full-featured program for creating, playing, and printing guitar, bass, or banjo tablature.

+TabIt is sold by GTAB Software.

 The latest version of TabIt, version 2.03, was released in 2006.

 TabIt is effectively abandonware.

 Version 2.03 was used as a reference for this work.

+Only files produced by this version are discussed.

+For earlier versions, [tbt-parser](https://github.com/bostick/tbt-parser/) does handle all known versions of TabIt, but no effort is made to document these versions.

 The format description was reverse-engineered and this document is not an official specification.